 Three-dimensional scans help us properly determine the extent of disease in jaw lesions before our oral surgeon performs a procedure, which means we can decide the best course of treatment ahead of time.
 They do not always provide a specific diagnosis, but help us narrow the options and guide us in next steps.

-Getting a Cone Beam Scan in Easy and Painless!
+Patient Benefits: Getting a CBCT Scan in Easy and Painless!

 The scan is quick (it takes approximately ten seconds), noninvasive and painless, there are no side effects, and no radiation remains in your body.
 After your scan, we are able to easily share your images with your dentist, which aids collaboration on your care to provide the best outcome.